CHURCHES AND BASILICAS

 Basilica of Saints Pietro e Paolo

 The Basilica of Saints Peter and Paul, located at the highest point of the Eur district and the scene of numerous clashes during the Second World War, is one of the greatest examples of architecture in modern Rome.
-Dedicated to the Patron Saints of Rome and designed by Arnaldo Franchini, an architect and university professor who worked alongside Marcello Piacentini during the design of numerous architectures of the regime.
+Dedicated to the Patron Saints of Rome and designed by Arnaldo Franchini, an architect and university professor who worked alongside Marcello Piacentini during the design of numerous architectural works of the regime.
 The Basilica is characterized by a cross shape.
-It has a reinforced concrete structure with a central cube and a hemispherical dome, the second highest in the city after that of St. Peter's Basilica
+It has a reinforced concrete structure with a central cube and a hemispherical dome, the second highest in the city after that of St. Peter's Basilica.

 -